 Rastrick had taken out a patent for the steam engine in 1814 and formed the firm of Foster Rastrick and Company to produce them.
 He was considered an authoritative witness in support of railroads when opposition from the canal companies threatened their growth and development.

 It was from Foster Rastrick and Company that Allen ordered the other three locomotives.
-Among them was the Stourbridge Lion, so named because a Lion’s head had been painted on the front of the boiler.
-It weighed eight tons and cost $2,915.00.
+Among them was The Stourbridge Lion, so named because a Lion’s head had been painted on the front of the boiler.
+It weighed eight tons and cost $2,915.

 After another trial, it was decided by the company that the light wooden rails would not stand up to the continued use of the locomotive and the haulage of coal, so it was put into storage in a shed at Honesdale.
 There it remained until 1849 when the company removed it to their workshops at Carbondale, Pennsylvania.
 The boiler was removed and put to use, and other parts were removed and separated, some being irretrievably lost.

 In 1889 another firm acquired the boiler and deposited it with as many of the other parts of the engine as they could find at the Smithsonian Institution.
 There it was partially reconstructed and stood in this form for many years in the Hall of Transport.
-The Delaware and Hudson Railroad Company has built a full scale replica of the Stourbridge Lion from the original plans.
-It is on exhibit at the Wayne County Historical Society’s, 810 Main Street, Honesdale museum, (570)-253-3240.
+The Delaware and Hudson Railroad Company has built a full scale replica of The Stourbridge Lion from the original plans.
+It is on exhibit at the Wayne County Historical Society’s Main Museum.
+(570)-253-3240.